from 1.370,00€

 ✓ Iran 12 day tour

 Iran, situated between Central Asia, Europe and Arabian peninsula, is among the most interesting destinations in the world.
 There are few places in the world which have a history and culture as rich as this remarkable country – Formerly known as Persia.
-This trip covers some most important highlights of Iran in the main cities of Tehran, Kerman, Shiraz, Yazd, Isfahan and Kashan.
-You can also experience the lifestyle, local cuisine, and desert life.
+This 12-day Iran tour covers some most important highlights of Iran in the main cities of Tehran, Kerman, Shiraz, Yazd, Isfahan and Kashan.
+You can also experience the reality Iranian lifestyle, Persian cuisine, and desert life.

 Itinerary